-Class of Development / Activity Referral Body Purpose of Referral Statutory Reference Except where the applicant for the development is the South Australian Housing Authority (or an agent acting on behalf of the South Australian Housing Authority), residential development or land division (other than an excluded land division): (a) that comprises 20 or more dwellings or residential allotments and is described in the application documentation as intending to provide affordable housing or (b) that is described in the application documentation as intending to provide affordable housing and the applicant is seeking to access one or more of the planning concessions outlined in the Affordable Housing Overlay DTS/DPF 3.1, 3.2 or 4.1 or (c) that is described in the application documentation as intending to include affordable housing of any number of dwellings or residential allotments Minister responsible for administering the South Australian Housing Trust Act 1995.
-To provide direction on the conditions required to secure the provision of dwellings or allotments for affordable housing.
-Development of a class to which Schedule 9 clause 3 item 20 of the Planning, Development and Infrastructure (General) Regulations 2017 applies.
+Class of Development / Activity Referral Body • Statutory Reference Except where the applicant for the development is the South Australian Housing Authority (or an agent acting on behalf of the South Australian Housing Authority), residential development or land division (other than an excluded land division): Minister responsible for administering the South Australian Housing Trust Act 1995.
+To provide direction on the conditions required to secure the provision of dwellings or allotments for Development of a class to which Schedule 9 clause 3 item (a) that comprises 20 or more dwellings or residential allotments and is described in the application documentation as intending to provide affordable housing or (b) that is described in the application documentation as intending to provide affordable affordable housing.
+20 of the Planning, Development

+Policy24 P&D Code (in effect) - Version 2023.18 7/12/2023 housing and the applicant is seeking to access one or more of the planning concessions outlined in the Affordable Housing Overlay DTS/DPF 3.1, 3.2 or 4.1 or (c) that is described in the application documentation as intending to include affordable housing of any number of dwellings or residential allotments and Infrastructure (General) Regulations 2017 applies.